kintatlay/Adidas_Clone-System_Design_Scaling_Project/README.md

 ## Step 4 - Deploy the Service and Proxy

-1. Launch EC2 and deploy Database
+1. Launch 1st EC2 instance to deploy Database
 	1. Launch EC2
 		- Use `Amazon Linux 2` and select `t2.medium`.
 		- Hit `Next` until you hit security configuration